Black Sea Bass Limits Just Increased: Here's What Your State Gets in 2026

 The ASMFC doesn’t set one uniform rule from Maine to North Carolina.
 Instead, it uses a regional system where three zones — the northern states (MA–NY), New Jersey, and the southern states (DE–NC) — each receive a share of the overall harvest increase and set their own specific measures to hit that target.
 This year, the northern region received up to a 27% increase, the southern region up to 16.5%, with New Jersey getting the remainder.

-Regulations are subject to change.
+Regulations are subject to change at any time.
 State agency links are included in the table above — always verify current rules before heading out.

 Source: ASMFC Summer Flounder, Scup and Black Sea Bass Board Meeting Summary — March 5, 2026